susott/swing_dance_events/README.md

 # About

-Rails app to show swing dance events and make those filterable by city and country.
+Rails app to show swing dance events filterable by city and country.

 <!-- # README